Table of contents

 Your brand image is a reflection of your and on your personal brand, your professionalism and business.
 Take a good look at the best brands from around the world and you will see they have one core brand image throughout everything.
 So why give your brand dyslexia and multiple personality disorder?
-It's important to have a consistant brand image that'll let people know you mean business and so guest will turn into clients without fear.
+It's important to have a consistent brand image that'll let people know you mean business and so guest will turn into clients without fear.

 Example of a bad brand image